The Supreme Court Fight Over Microsoft's Foreign Servers Is Over - Slashdot

 Re: (Score:2)

+Fight for civil rights?
+You got more zingers light that, you could maybe make your own standup routine.

+MS knows damn well that if they cave in, they can as well kiss their international customers good-bye.
+Nobody in their right mind would store their data with them if they rolled over instantly the moment the US wants to engage in some friendly industrial espionage.

-Absolutely Fabulous (Score:3)
+Absolutely Fabulous (Score:5, Informative)

 So, we have two losers and one winner here: